VHS Revival revisits John Singleton’s immensely powerful social drama.

-Tre’s closest friends are the Baker brothers who live across the street.
-They both have different fathers, and as personalities they are polar opposites.
+Tre’s closest friends are the Baker brothers.
+They both have different fathers, and as personalities are polar opposites.
 Ricky (Morris Chestnut) is momma’s favourite, a football-obsessed sweetheart with his eyes on the prize.
-His brother Darren (Ice Cube) is a lazy fat kid who is always in trouble with the law.
+His brother Darren (Ice Cube) is always in trouble with the law.
 Nicknamed doughboy, his mother blames him for everything, constantly comparing him to his no-good father and clinging to his sibling’s potential as if it were an extension of her own pride.

 In spite of his mother’s favouritism, Doughboy sticks up for Ricky to the very end.
 He realises his brother’s potential, and is willing to sacrifice himself for the greater good.
 He also understands that his mother loves him dearly, and it is the pressure and fear that forces her to act the way she does.
 Mrs Baker is played with great magnetism by the hugely underrated Tyra Ferrell, whose colossal performance embodies the pride and determination of a society stripped of all dignity.
 There is no greater fear for a parent than being powerless to prevent their child’s death, and in a society where one in every 21 young men will die from gunshot wounds, the best a mother can do is hope and pray.